-2.10.2 Duty to Prepare Annual Financial Statements37
+2.10.2 Duty to Prepare Annual Financial Statements39

 Generally, companies are required to prepare financial statements on an annual basis.
-The annual financial statements are prepared from the information contained in the company's accounting records38 and other relevant information.
-The financial statements, which are required to give 'a true and fair view'39, normally include the following, some of which are required by law and others of which are required by accounting standards:
+The annual financial statements are prepared from the information contained in the company's accounting records40 and other relevant information.
+The financial statements, which are required to give 'a true and fair view'41, normally include the following, some of which are required by law and others of which are required by accounting standards:

 - Profit and loss account: this is a statement of performance of the company showing revenue, expenses, gains and losses earned and incurred by the company during a period in a manner required by the financial reporting framework adopted by the company; - Balance sheet: this is a statement of assets, liabilities and financial position drawn up at a particular date showing the assets, liabilities and equity of the company at that point in time; - Cash flow statement: this is a statement of the company's cash inflows and outflows over a period of time.
 The cash flow statement is not a legal requirement.
 However, it is a requirement under accounting standards but is not required in the case of 'small' companies.
-The criteria to qualify as a 'small' company are set out in Appendix A; - Accounting policies: A company is required to disclose in the notes to the financial statements the accounting policies40 adopted by the company in determining the items and amounts to be included in its profit and loss account and its balance sheet; - Notes to the financial statements: these contain more detailed information relating to figures appearing in the profit and loss account, balance sheet or cash flow statement e.g. analysis of fixed assets and depreciation, analysis of the creditors figure etc.; - Directors' Report: The directors of a company are obliged to prepare a report41 each financial year for the members.
+The criteria to qualify as a 'small' company are set out in Appendix A; - Accounting policies: A company is required to disclose in the notes to the financial statements the accounting policies42 adopted by the company in determining the items and amounts to be included in its profit and loss account and its balance sheet.
+Where a company changes its accounting policies, it must disclose the change, the reason for the change and the impact the change has on the current and preceding year's financial statements43; - Notes to the financial statements: these contain more detailed information relating to figures appearing in the profit and loss account, balance sheet or cash flow statement e.g. analysis of fixed assets and depreciation, analysis of the creditors figure etc.; - Directors' Report: The directors of a company are obliged to prepare a report44 each financial year for the members.
 The report should deal with general matters of the company, a business review, information on the acquisition or disposal of shares and relevant audit information.
 The directors' report is dealt with in detail in Information Book 2 Company Directors.